 Special allowances include performance-based allowances.
 These are usually given to encourage employees to work better.
 Also, these allowances vary from company to company.
 Special allowances are 100% taxable.
 It appears in the earnings side of the salary slip.

 The deduction part of the salary slip has the professional tax, TDS and EPF.
-The same is explained below.

 Professional tax is a small tax levied by state governments on earing professionals.
 It is payable only in a few states.
 Namely, Karnataka, West Bengal, Andhra Pradesh, Telangana, Maharashtra, Tamilnadu, Gujarat, Assam, Chhattisgarh, Kerala, Meghalaya, Orissa, Tripura, Jharkhand, Bihar, and Madhya Pradesh.
 It is not only levied on professionals but to anyone who earns a living through a medium.
 This amount is deducted from the taxable income.
 Also, it usually amounts to just a few hundred rupees each month and is subject to the gross tax slab.
 It appears on the deductions side of the salary slip.

 A standard deduction of Rs 50,000 is available under the old tax regime as well as new tax regime.
 The standard deduction has replaced the transport allowance and medical reimbursement.